Science Positions

 Position Available

-Applicants for this position should have a Ph.D. in a planetary and space sciences-related field and a strong publication record.
-Fellows will be provided highly competitive levels of salary, research support, and travel support for two years, with possible extension for another year.
-The candidate must be able to pass a detailed government background investigation and due to security issues, citizens of U.S. State Department Designated Countries (see link under "ECP Notices" at http://oiir.hq.nasa.gov/nasaecp/) are not eligible.
+Applicants for this position should have (or should be receiving within 3 months) a Ph.D. in planetary science, geoscience, and/or a related space sciences field and a strong publication record.
+Research experience in planetary science as part of or beyond completion of the Ph.D. is strongly preferred.
+Excellent communication skills also are preferred.
+The candidate must be able to pass a detailed government background investigation and due to security issues.
+Citizens of U.S. State Department Designated Countries (see link under "ECP Notices" at https://www.nasa.gov/oiir/export-control/ are not eligible.
+The Fellowship includes a highly competitive salary, with research and travel support.
+The term of the Fellowship is two years; an extension to a third year is possible.

 Apply Here